Castellania (Valletta): Institution

-The institution was established in Malta after the arrival of the Order on 5 September 1533, during the magistracy of Grandmaster Philippe de L'Isle-Adam and it is sometimes distinguishably known as the Magnæ Curiæ Caſtellaniæ Melitenſis.
+The institution was established in Malta on 5 September 1533 after the arrival of the Order, during the magistracy of Grandmaster Philippe de L'Isle-Adam and it is sometimes distinguishably known as the Magnæ Curiæ Caſtellaniæ Melitenſis.
 It was among the first institutions that was found to require reforms.
 Johannes Quintinus was given responsibility to prepare the first set of laws for Malta, which were later established by the Grand Master.
 The institution followed the Sicilian legal system, known as the Ritus Magnæ Curiæ Siciliæ.

 It was headed by a Castellan, also known as the President of the Castellania, who was a knight of the Order.
 He was ceremonially always followed by a page boy carrying a rod on a cushion when walking in public, with the rod symbolising his position, earning him the nickname captain of the rod.